 Convincingly reworking your best-selling car is the secret of being a successful car maker, and if by the end of this review Nissan has managed it, the triumph is once again indebted to homegrown expertise.

 Not only is the new Nissan Qashqai built in Sunderland, but it was also designed in London and largely engineered at Cranfield in Bedfordshire.

-Four trim levels are offered, starting with the relatively well equipped Visia model, rising through Acenta, Acenta Premium and range-topping Tekna.
+There are now five trim levels on offer, starting with the relatively well equipped Visia model, rising through Acenta, N-Connecta, Tekna and the range-topping Black Edition.

 All come with a six-speed manual gearbox as standard, although the 1.6-litre diesel is also offered with the choice of a CVT or, alternatively, four-wheel drive in conjunction with the six-speed manual transmission.